irenemanning/phase4-review-repo-1/README.md

 ## Overview
 Like That is an application designed for users to rate and review skincare products.
 This app is built with a React frontend and a Ruby-on-Rails backend.
 It uses sqlite3 as the database manager.
+It was built by Lizzie Anthony for her phase 4 project.
+Ben Aschenbrenner forked and cloned it and made some changes and updates to make it a suitable tool for teaching and learning.

 Running the Application
 To run the backend of this application, run the following commands in a terminal: